 In order to understand the words and analogies of Jesus, we must first understand the culture He was in.
 All of the disciples of Jesus were from Galilee.
 When it came to weddings, the Galileans had a bit of a different tradition than the rest of Israel.
 Once all of the details are factored in, Bible prophecy regarding the pre-tribulation rapture of the church, will make perfect sense.

-Next, the Bride Groom would drink from a cup of wine, offering her, marriage.
-She, at this point, could change her mind and the covenant would be broken, but if she accepted, she too would drink from the same cup.
+Next, the Bride Groom would offer the Bride a ring and a gift and would also drink from a cup of wine, offering her, marriage.
+She too would drink from the same cup.
 Once she was finished, the covenant would be sealed and they would be considered a legally married couple, although they would be called “betrothed.”
 At this time, the Bride Groom would tell the Bride, “I shall not drink from the fruit of the vine, until I drink it with you, in my Father’s house.”
 This betrothal, would be a spiritual binding between the two and after a year, the physical consummation would occur.
 There would be a waiting period of one year to ensure the Bride was a virgin and that she was not pregnant, but pure.
-The Bride Groom would then give the Bride’s Father a dowry.
-This was not to purchase the Bride, but an insurance policy, should the Bride Groom die or not be able to care for her, the Bride’s Father would have the means to.

-At this time, the Bride Groom would return to His Father’s house during that year in order to add a room that would be their new dwelling place.
+At this time, the Bride Groom would return to His Father’s house during that year, which is called the erusin period, in order to add a room that would be their new dwelling place, at His Father’s house.
 The Bride would be busy with her Bridesmaids purchasing items to make her wedding dress, as well as the Bridesmaid’s dresses.
 Once the year was approaching, the Bride and her Bridesmaids had to be dressed and ready for the Bride Groom’s arrival, that would be imminent.

 Traditionally, the Bride Groom would not know what day or hour the wedding would occur, neither would the Bride.
 It was a day and time that only the Father of the Bridegroom knew, so the Bridegroom too, would have to wait, greatly anticipating his special day.
 Once the Father decided the wedding chamber was complete and ready, he would signal to his son that it was time to go get his Bride.
 This happened in the middle of the night.
 The Bridegroom would have a shofar that he would blow, like a trumpet and this would wake up the town’s people.
 They would have to also be anticipating his arrival and meet him outside, in order to be in the wedding procession.
 Once the Bridesmaids heard the shofar, they would have to make sure they had enough oil in their lamps to not only get the Bride up quickly, but to last as they walked back to the Bride Groom’s Father’s house, in the dark, to help light the way.

 In Matthew 24:36, the disciples had previously asked Jesus how the end of the age would come and what would the signs be.
 Here, He tells them, 36 “But of that day and hour no one knows, not even the angels of heaven, but My Father only.”
 They also understood this phrase from a wedding ceremony because only the Father would determine the timing of a wedding and likewise, Jesus was saying that only the Father would know the day and hour of the end of the age too.
 In Matthew 24:43-44 Jesus says, 43 “But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.44 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.”
-They understood that they too, were to always be ready.
+They understood that they too, were to always be ready, just as a Bride has to be ready, this was insinuating to them that He was the Groom and they were the Bride.

 The parable of the ten virgins is one that the disciples could relate to because they were so familiar with their own cultural weddings: